ReinierZwikker/FastCatan/README.md

 an extensive GUI that can be used to set up, monitor, and play games of Catan, and can simultaneously be used to set up and monitor training sessions.

+## Compilation

+To compile the code, the user needs to have the NVIDIA user toolkit available at the following link: https://developer.nvidia.com/cuda-toolkit.
+Additionally, the user should also use the Microsoft Windows OS and have OpenGL and SDL2 installed.

+To run the code, the user needs an NVIDIA graphics card on a Windows system.

 ## Structure

 There are four branches in this repository.
 This is the `BeanAI` branch, which contains the NN made by Mauro Beenders, and does require CUDA.